J4cky1ove/CSE110_Lab0-1/index.md

 <img src="Lego.jpeg" alt="Lego" width="180"/>

-*This is the singer Jay zhou made by Lego*
+*This is the my favorite singer Jay Zhou made by Lego*

 ### Course List
 - [x] CSE 11 -- A